-Minutes earlier, I had been tucked in tight and fast asleep in our cosy English home.
-Now, along with my two sisters, I was being marched in my sleeping gown and plopped in front of the television.
+Minutes earlier, I had been tucked in tight and fast asleep in our cozy English home.
+Now, along with my two sisters, I was being marched in my pajamas and plopped in front of the television.
 As I went to inquire about what was going on – my mother always making it a point for us to watch less TV, after all – I was stopped dead in my tracks.

 “Sit down, shut up, and pay attention,” my mother lovingly directed, “something important is about to happen.”

 Nearly 5,000 miles away in Houston, Texas, in a nondescript building tucked off the Gulf of Mexico, NASA Mission Control was giving final instructions to Commander Neil Armstrong as he prepared to descend the Lunar Module ladder.
 And moments later, at exactly 10:56:15 p.m.
 EDT on the 20th of July 1969 – with the entire world watching – Armstrong touched down on the surface of the moon.

 “That’s one small step for man, one giant leap for mankind.”